 The word “archive” can evoke images of dust-covered shelves of leather-bound volumes and old scrolls.
 Or teetering mountains of folders with papers spilling out the sides.
-It sounds like the kind of place where professor Robert Langdon from “The Da Vinci Code” might look for clues to finding the Holy Grail (the original Golden Nugget).
+It sounds like the kind of place where Professor Robert Langdon from “The Da Vinci Code” might look for clues to finding the Holy Grail (the original Golden Nugget).

-These images, however romantic, do not paint an accurate picture of what modern—let alone corporate-focused—archive might look like.
+These images, however romantic, do not paint an accurate picture of what a modern—let alone corporate-focused—archive might look like.
 One of the biggest misconceptions about company archives is that they’re filled with old stuff and so only are important to companies that have long, storied histories.

 The Longer You Wait, the More You’ll Have To Organize

 Building business archives is just like organizing your personal life.
 As time goes on, you acquire more and more artifacts, and you have to arrange them in a way that makes sense if you ever want to find them.
 Your company is amassing artifacts, both physical and digital, at an astonishing rate. mails, product designs and prototypes, presentations, cultural initiatives, memos, and even swag are artifacts.
-All of these capture your organization’s culture and belong in an archives.
+All of these capture your organization’s culture and belong in an archive.
 (If you’re wondering about the difference between “archive” and “archives,” it’s this: An archive is the physical space where a company stores its archives, which is the historical collection itself.)

 Just as most of an iceberg’s mass is hidden below the water’s surface, only 10% of cultural artifacts are “visible.”
-The rest are often less obvious and may take some time to collect—such as stories that capture your organization’s perceptions, beliefs, values, norms and unwritten rules.
+The rest are often less obvious and may take some time to collect—such as stories that capture your organization’s perceptions, beliefs, values, norms, and unwritten rules.
 These stories, which can be captured in an oral history program, should also be included in your archives.

 The point is that the longer you wait, the more of these things you’ll need to round up and the more people you’ll need to interview.
-Building an archives from scratch can become an intimidating and time-consuming lift if you leave it too long.
+Building an archives for your business from scratch can become an intimidating and time-consuming lift if you leave it too long.
 Continuous and ongoing maintenance takes less effort and costs less in the long run.

 “The Digital Black Hole”